-"Mt" "Mtpa" "Namdeb Holdings" The audited financial statements of Anglo American Capital and notes thereto prepared in accordance with UK GAAP, together with the related independent auditor's audit report, as at and for the year-ended December 31, 2019 Citigroup Global Markets Inc., Mizuho Securities USA LLC, RBC Capital Markets, LLC, Standard Chartered Bank, BMO Capital Markets Corp. and TD Securities (USA) LLC.
-The Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves, 2012 edition Denotes kilotonnes Kumba Iron Ore Limited Lafarge SA The joint venture between Lafarge and Tarmac Denotes pounds A Measured Mineral Resource is that part of a Mineral Resource for which tonnage, densities, shape, physical characteristics, grade and mineral content can be estimated with a high level of confidence.
+"Issuer 2020 Financial Statements" The audited financial statements of Anglo American Capital and notes thereto prepared in accordance with UK GAAP, together with the related independent auditor's audit report, as at and for the year-ended December 31, 2020 "Joint Bookrunners" ABN AMRO Securities (USA) LLC, Australia and New Zealand Banking Group Limited, Barclays Capital Inc., BofA Securities, Inc., Credit Agricole Securities (USA) Inc. and SMBC Nikko Securities America, Inc "JORC Code" The Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves, 2012 edition "kt" "Kumba" Denotes kilotonnes Kumba Iron Ore Limited "lb" "Measured Mineral Resource" Denotes pounds A Measured Mineral Resource is that part of a Mineral Resource for which tonnage, densities, shape, physical characteristics, grade and mineral content can be estimated with a high level of confidence.
 It is based on detailed and reliable exploration, sampling and testing information gathered through appropriate techniques from locations such as outcrops, trenches, pits, workings and drill holes.
-The locations are spaced closely enough to confirm geological and grade continuity Directive 2014/65/EU Anglo American Minério de Ferro Brasil SA (previously Anglo Ferrous Minas-Rio Mineração SA) Minas-Rio together with Ferroport A Mineral Resource is a concentration or occurrence of material of intrinsic economic interest in or on the Earth's crust in such form, quality and quantity that there are reasonable prospects for eventual economic extraction.
+The locations are spaced closely enough to confirm geological and grade continuity "MiFID II" "Minas-Rio" Directive 2014/65/EU Anglo American Minério de Ferro Brasil SA (previously "Minas-Rio Project" Anglo Ferrous Minas-Rio Mineração SA) Minas-Rio together with Ferroport "Mineral Resource" A Mineral Resource is a concentration or occurrence of material of intrinsic economic interest in or on the Earth's crust in such form, quality and quantity that there are reasonable prospects for eventual economic extraction.
 The location, quantity, grade, geological characteristics and continuity of a Mineral Resource are known, estimated or interpreted from specific geological evidence and knowledge.
-Mineral Resources are sub-divided, in order of increasing geological confidence, into Inferred, Indicated and Measured categories The Broad-Based Socio-Economic Empowerment Charter for the South African Mining Industry The Mining Right granted by the South African Department of Mineral Resources in accordance with the provision of MPRDA to undertake or conduct mining activities for a defined period in relation to the area and the mineral to which the Mining Right relates and in accordance with the terms and conditions imposed by the Mining Right and the MPRDA.
-Minorco Société Anonyme, a Luxembourg based company Mondi Group The South African Mineral and Petroleum Resources Development Act, 2002
+Mineral Resources are sub-divided, in order of increasing geological confidence, into Inferred, Indicated and Measured categories "Mining Charter" The Broad-Based Socio-Economic Empowerment Charter for the South African Mining Industry